 The Atlanta classification was utilized to grade the severity of AP[18].
 Patients with mild AP were excluded because they experience a mild clinical course.
 The remaining 219 cases were subdivided into two groups.
-Group AP [n = 21, (9.6%)] included those patients with moderate or severe acute pancreatitis and group non-AP [n = 198, (90.4%)] included those without acute pancreatitis.
+Group AP [n = 21, (9.6%)] included those patients with moderate or severe AP and group non-AP [n = 198, (90.4%)] included those without acute pancreatitis.
 To explore the relationship of moderate and severe AP with the recurrence pattern and patient outcomes, we assessed the tumor recurrence and tumor-specific survival of PDAC patients who underwent curative resection.
-Overall survival (OS) was defined as the time from the date of surgery to death or last follow-up.
-Postoperative tumor recurrence within 12 mo was regarded as early recurrence (ER).
-Patients without early recurrence (Non-ER) were defined as a relapse more than 12 mo after surgery or without recurrence after surgery.
+Overall survival was defined as the time from the date of surgery to death or last follow-up.
+Postoperative tumor recurrence within 12 mo was regarded as early recurrence.
+Patients without early recurrence were defined as a relapse more than 12 mo after surgery or without recurrence after surgery.
 The median follow-up time was 18.3 mo.
 Postoperative recurrence was diagnosed by imaging studies.
 We obtained postoperative recurrence data for only 186 of 219 patients.

 Statistical analysis

 Results were analyzed using SPSS version 23.0 (SPSS Inc., Chicago, IL, United States), and the data are shown as the mean ± standard deviation.
-Group AP was compared with group non-AP with respect to clinical characteristics and baseline demographics using Student’s t test or the Mann–Whitney U test.
+Clinical characteristics and baseline demographics were compared between group AP and group non-AP using Student’s t test or the Mann–Whitney U test.
 Univariate and multivariate logistic regression analysis was used to analyze the predictive factors related to recurrence.
 Overall survival and disease-free survival were used to measure the prognostic role of AP.
 Total mortality was the primary endpoint of the trial.
-The associations of AP and other clinical and demographic characteristics with overall survival and disease-free survival were analyzed by the use of univariable Cox proportional hazards regression models.
+The associations of AP and other clinical and demographic characteristics with overall survival and disease-free survival were analyzed using univariable Cox proportional hazards regression models.
 A forward elimination procedure was used to remove terms until all variables had P < 0.10.
 An association was considered statistically significant if P < 0.05.

 RESULTS

-Of the 219 cases (78 women and 141 men), 32 underwent distal pancreatectomy, 152 underwent pancreatic head resection, and 4 underwent total pancreatectomy.
-The tumor characteristics and patient demographics observed between the patients with and without AP were roughly equivalent (Table 1).
-Table 1 shows that 5 of 21 AP were caused by ERCP operation.
+Of the 219 patients (78 women and 141 men), 32 underwent distal pancreatectomy, 152 underwent pancreatic head resection, and 4 underwent total pancreatectomy.
+The tumor characteristics and patient demographics in the patients with and without AP were roughly equivalent (Table 1).
+Table 1 shows that 5 of 21 AP were caused by ERCP .
 Nine of 21 AP were due to alcoholic factor.
-The etiology of remain 8 cases was unknown.
-Most of the tumors in both groups were stage II (90.5% in group AP, 90.9% in group non-AP) and moderately differentiated (76.2% in group AP, 73.2% in group non-AP).
+The etiology of remaining 8 cases was unknown.
+Most of the tumors in the two groups were stage II (90.5% in group AP, 90.9% in group non-AP) and moderately differentiated (76.2% in group AP, 73.2% in group non-AP).
 Positive lymph nodes, vascular invasion, perineural invasion and microscopic residual tumor (R1 resections) were similar between the two groups.
-Medical complications of AP group were higher than No-AP group（33.3% vs 29.8; P = 0.737).
-Grade B/C pancreatic fistula occurrence rate of AP group was higher than No-AP group（14.3% vs 4.5%; P = 0.174).
+Medical complications of AP group were higher than non-AP group（33.3% vs 29.8; P = 0.737).
+Grade B/C pancreatic fistula occurrence rate of AP group was higher than non-AP group（14.3% vs 4.5%; P = 0.174).
 Less than half of the cases underwent adjuvant chemotherapy (group AP, 33.3% and group non-AP, 24.7%; P = NS).
 However, early recurrence in group AP was significantly higher than in group non-AP (71.4% vs 41.2%; P = 0.009).